-So, Select “Portrait Mode” on your mode dial or use aperture priority and put it on a large setting of say, F2.8 (to blur the background).
+So, Select 'Portrait Mode' on your mode dial or use aperture priority and select a wide aperture, EG: F2.8 (to blur the background).

-Turn your camera on its side, get in close, and fill the frame with your subject.
-After all, you only need what you want to see in the shot.
+Turn your camera on its side, get in close to fill the frame with your subject; after all, you only need what you want to see in the shot.

 Be sure to focus on the eyes and if the subject is a child, get down on one knee to be at eye level or even lower for that matter.
 Try as many varied points of view and settings as you can till you are satisfied you are getting the right kind of shots.
 If the child is busy doing something interesting include that in the shot as well.
-It could provide fond memories later in life.
+It could provide fond memories later in life and adds interest.

 The ideal lens focal length for portraits is around 130mm, wide angle lenses will only distort facial features at close range.
 So if your camera has a zoom lens, try to operate it in the 110 - 130mm range.